-Scheduling the various presentations and activities always presents who, over the course of two days, drew his listeners in with a slow. sonorous discourse that included personal experiences. extensive quotations, and reflections the biggest problem to meeting planners.
+Scheduling the various presentations and activities always presents the biggest problem to meeting planners.
 "I want to change the time of my workshop so that I can attend x's," was a refrain often heard in the Good Morning Circle.
 But there seems no alternative to having more than one presentation at the same time, given the number of people with something to share and the desire of others for more open, small group sharing.